protocol/w3dt-sudo/projects/filjs-audit/README.md

 Relies on https://github.com/textileio/lotus-devnet which is not updated since 13 Nov 2020.
 Does it still work?

 Last updated: 13 Jul 2020

+***(POSSIBLE PROJECT)*** This may be the example application most worth focusing on updating since it doesn't rely on small deals and exercises basic parts of the Lotus RPC.

 ### https://github.com/filecoin-shipyard/js-lotus-client-workshop